-- Please see our Library Services Winter 2021 for students, faculty, and community members for updates on our current services and the UCC Coronavirus Information page for further information.
+- Please see our Library Services Spring 2021 for students, faculty, and community members for updates on our current services and the UCC Coronavirus Information page for further information.

 All UCC students and residents of the UCC Service District are welcome to apply for a UCC Library card.